E-COMMERCe SCAMs

 what can happen

-Victims of such scams more often get tempted by a purchase or sell price that is too good to be true.
+Victims of such scams are often tempted by a purchase or sell price that is too good to be true.

 The buyer (victim) scenario: